‘General Hospital’ Spoilers: Jake Reaches Out To Franco – Jason Rages

 Sam Feeds Jason’s Doubt

-Jason was initially in denial about the concerns Franco and Liz had about Jake and then Sam Morgan (Kelly Monaco) backed up Jason’s suspicions and agreed with him.
+Jason was initially in denial about the concerns Franco and Liz had about Jake, and then Sam Morgan (Kelly Monaco) backed up Jason’s suspicions and agreed with him.
 To be fair, General Hospital history hasn’t been kind to Sam when it comes to interactions with Franco, so who can blame her?
 But this is not Franco being strange – there is legitimately a problem with Jake.

 Jason doubted the scarecrow drawing when Liz and Franco showed it to him but then on Friday’s General Hospital, Valentin Cassadine (James Patrick Stuart) confirmed that there was a scarecrow on Cassadine Island in the olive grove.
 That stunned Jason because it meant he couldn’t deny any longer that Liz and Franco’s concerns are valid.
 Will he ease up now on Friz?